 Visas

 Thailand doesn’t require a Visa for travelers from most countries; check for yours.
 Both Laos and Cambodia issue easy visas upon arrival – whether at the airport or at the land border when we cross.
-These cost around $35 each and you will need to bring 2 passport-size photos.
+These two cost $30-$40 each and you will need to bring 2 passport-size photos.
+Last trip they didn’t actually use these photos but please bring two just in case!

 What’s Not Included